 You can use them to add a wide range of features and extend your WordPress experience.

 You can install and use plugins to speed up your site, to add multilingual or translations or even add a plugin for your real estate website.

 Take a stroll through the WordPress.org Plugin Directory to see all the possible ways plugins can extend or enhance your WordPress site.
 They list over 58,000 plugins.

-The majority of WordPress Website will not require Plugins, or only require a few, such as Plugins dealing with comment spam or customized post listings.
-Others use the varied options Plugins provide such as frequently updated weather reports, post word counts, rating systems, and more.
+The majority of WordPress Websites will not require Plugins, or only require a few, such as Plugins dealing with comments, spam or customized post listings.
+Others use the varied options Plugins provide such as weather reports, word count, rating systems, and more.
 WordPress Plugins are optional, based upon the needs of the user, and thus they are not incorporated into the core of WordPress.

 Installing WordPress plugins on your site is normally a very simple process

 Go to Plugins - Add New

 Type in the name of the WordPress Plugin or descriptive keyword, author, or tag in Search Plugins box or click a tag link below the screen